zscaler/terraform-azurerm-cloud-connector-modules/examples/base_cc_vmss/README.md

 ![Screenshot 2024-07-23 at 2 47 42 PM](https://github.com/user-attachments/assets/feeb3850-fa80-4f6a-9996-cfa8f69b59f0)

 ## FAQs

+### When is a Cloud Connector considered to be unhealthy and should be replaced?
+Each Cloud Connector will broadcast its health to the Azure Application Insights Instance in the Resource Group (to view these metrics refer to Debugging Tips->Viewing Cloud Connector Health Metrics).
+The health relates to the dataplanes health and correlates to the active/inactive state you will in the Cloud Connetor Group on the Zscaler Connector Portal.
+This health is evaluated by a process in the Cloud Connector and a value is published to this metric every 1 minute, 0 indicates unhealthy and 100 indicates healthy.
+An instance should be replaced in one of the two scenarios:
+1. The Cloud Connector reports unhealty 5 times in a row.
+This indicates the Cloud Connector is down and should be replaced.
+2. The Cloud Connector reports unhealthy 7 out of 10 times.
+This indicates the Cloud Connector is flapping and should be replaced.

+The Health Monitoring Function in the Function App will perform this evaluation every 1 minute and will determine if any instances should be replaced.
+When an instance is replaced, it will be terminated and the Health Monitoring Function will ensure a new one is brought up to replace it.

+### I am seeing unhealthy instance not being replaced in my Scale Set, what could be the issue?
+In this scenario you should first check to see if the metrics published by the unhealthy instance are of value 0, this indicated unhealthy (100 indicates healthy).
+Please refer to the Debugging Tips->Viewing Cloud Connector Health Metrics section.
+If you are seeing the value of this metric at 0 for a long period of time (refer to FAQs->When is a Cloud Connector considered to be unhealthy and should be replaced?), the next thing you should check is to see if the Function App is running.
+During creation of the Function App, there is a manual sync trigger that needs to be successfully invoked for the Function App to start (refer to Caveats/Considerations->Function App Manual Sync), if the Function App is not running the unhealthy instances will not be replaced.
+Navigate to the Function App on the Azure Console to invoke the Manual Sync and view the invocations (Debugging Tips->Viewing Function App Logs->Recent Invocations) to see if it has been running.

 ### How can I stop the Health Monitoring Function from terminating unhealthy instances?
 This can be configured through modifying the following terraform variable and then applying the change: